photo/frontend/documentation/api/PostTagDelete.markdown

 * _message_, A string describing the result.
 Don't use this for anything but reading.
 * _code_, _201_ on success
-* _result_, TRUE if the tag was successfully created
+* _result_, TRUE if the tag was successfully deleted

 <a name="sample"></a>
 #### Sample